mimoo/sasayaki/docs/threatmodel.md

 # Threat Model and Rational

+Sasayaki adopts the Internet threat model [RFC 3552](https://tools.ietf.org/html/rfc3552) and therefore assumes that the attacker has complete control over the network.

 Sasayaki or NCC Group Messenger was designed as an end-to-end encrypted messaging application for a specific work environement (NCC Group):

 * no multi-device support: a single work station hosting the keys